Pubfred/-project-Zeon/README.md

   + 1 Sumokun = 0.000001 **SUMO** (10<sup>-6</sup>)
   + 1 Sumosan = 0.001 **SUMO** (10<sup>-3</sup>)
 - **Hash algorithm**: CryptoNight (Proof-Of-Work)
-- **Emission scheme**: Sumokoin's block reward changes _every 6-months_ as the following "Camel" distribution* (inspired by _real-world mining production_ like of crude oil, coal etc. that is often slow at first, accelerated in the next few years before declined and depleted).
-However, the emission path of Sumokoin is generally not far apart from what of Bitcoin (view charts below).
+- **Emission scheme**: Zeon's block reward changes _every 6-months_ as the following "Camel" distribution* (inspired by _real-world mining production_ like of crude oil, coal etc. that is often slow at first, accelerated in the next few years before declined and depleted).
+However, the emission path of Zeon is generally not far apart from what of Bitcoin (view charts below).

 ![](http://www.Zeon.org/user/pages/images/block_reward_by_calendar_year.png)